cloud-spotter/React_memory_game/README.md

 ### Test-Driven Development (TDD)

-- **Upcoming Stage**: Embarking on the TDD phase, with a set of preliminary tests guiding the development of a minimum viable product (MVP).
+- Utilised TDD, with a set of preliminary tests guiding the development of a minimum viable product (MVP).

 # Getting Started with Create React App